 One other important lesson to be learned from Mack Trucks is its procedural ruling about the scope of appellate review from a Daubert/Robinson ruling.
-After plaintiff's expert was excluded, the plaintiff moved for reconsideration of that ruling, attached the excluded expert's opinions to a summary judgment response, and later made a bill of exception in support of the motion for reconsideration.80
+After plaintiff's expert was excluded, the plaintiff moved for reconsideration of that ruling, attached the excluded expert's opinions to a summary judgment response, and later made a bill of exception in support of the motion for reconsideration.28

 On appeal, the court of appeals relied on the bill of exception and the motion for reconsideration to hold that the trial court abused its discretion in excluding the expert.
 In the Supreme Court, the defendant argued that evidence presented after the expert had been stricken could not be considered.
-The Supreme Court agreed with the defendant, holding that it was error for the court of appeals to consider testimony offered only in the bill of exception, after the expert had been excluded.81 that a trial court should never consider Robinson when evaluating nonscientific experts.
-Instead, the Court made clear that the touchstone for applicability of the Robinson factors is not whether a challenged expert's testimony is scientific, but whether the factors would be helpful in determining reliability.
+The Supreme Court agreed with the defendant, holding that it was error for the court of appeals to consider testimony offered only in the bill of exception, after the expert had been excluded.29

-The Supreme Court's message is clear: an attorney should not hold back on a response to a Daubert/Robinson motion for fear or missing the opportunity to make the best record.
+The Supreme Court's message is clear: an attorney should not hold back on a response to a Daubert/Robinson motion for fear of missing the opportunity to make the best record.
 Strategic decisions to withhold a full presentation of the expert's reliability and opinions are perilous.